arohner/spectrum/README.md

     :foo
     "bar"))

-If we didn't know the value of the test, the return spec of the `if` expression would be `(or keyword? string?)`.
+If we didn't know the value of the `if` test, the return spec of the `if` expression would be `(or keyword? string?)`.
 The type for `int?` is `any? -> boolean?`, which normally means we couldn't predict which branch to take.
 Using a spec transformer, we can make int? more specific

+Spect defines an instance transformer for int?:
 ```
 (ann #'int? (instance-or [Long Integer Short Byte]))
 ```